Semiconductor Manufacturing International Corporation: History

 On October 14, 2016, Ningbo Semiconductor International Corporation was jointly established by China IC Capital (the wholly owned investment fund of SMIC), Ningbo Senson Electronics Technology Co., Ltd, and Beijing Integrated Circuit Design and Testing Fund with a registered capital of RMB355 million, equal to US$52.8 million.
 SMIC holds 66.76% of the ownership interest.
 NSI will develop analog and specialty semiconductor process technology platforms in the areas of high-voltage analog, radio frequency, and optoelectronics.
 These developments will support customers in IC design and product development for applications in smart home, industrial, and automotive electronics, new generations of radio communications, augmented reality, virtual reality, mixed reality, and other specialty systems.

 In 2018, SMIC had gross profits of $747 million and net profits of $149, with $3.6 billion in revenues.
 It apparently spend around $550 million on research and development, or about 16 percent of sales.
+On 9 March 2018, SMIC and the government of Shaoxing established a joint venture, United Nova Technology.
 On May 18, 2018, ground was broken on the manufacturing base for SMIC in Shaoxing.
 SMIC was building a plant that would be the first in China to use 14-nanometer production technology.
 The company said it would increase its investment capacity by 20% in February 2019.

 Current co-CEOs are Zhao Haijun and Mong Song Liang.
 Zixue Zhou serves as chairman of the board.
 In May 2019, it was said that SMIC's co-chiefs, Zhao Haijun and Liang Mong-song were at odds over how to focus the company.

-On May 24, 2019, SMIC announced it would voluntarily delist from the Nasdaq, citing low trade volumes.
-Along with low US trading volumes, the company named the high administrative cost of maintaining the NYSE listing.; it joined the exchange 14 years before.
-On May 25, 2019, it announced it would also delist from the New York Stock Exchange (NYSE) following Huawei blacklisting by the United States government.
+On May 24, 2019, SMIC announced it would voluntarily delist from the New York Stock Exchange (NYSE), citing low trade volumes.
+Along with low US trading volumes, the company named the high administrative cost of maintaining the NYSE listing.; it joined the exchange 15 years before.
+And following Huawei blacklisting by the United States government.

-As of June 2019, SMIC instead became available for over-the-counter trading by American investors via the OTC Markets Group OTCQX Best Market under the stock symbol "SMICY".

 In 2019, Qualcomm, Huawei, and IMEC were still minority shareholders in SMIC's R&D arm.

-In May 2020, in support of the country's Made in China 2025 program; the China National Integrated Circuit Industry Investment Fund and the Shanghai Integrated Circuit Industry Investment Fund invested a combined US$2 billion, gaining, respectively, 23.08% and 11.54% ownership of SMIC.
+In May 2020, in support of the country's Made in China 2025 program; the China Integrated Circuit Industry Investment Fund and the Shanghai Integrated Circuit Industry Investment Fund invested a combined US$2 billion, gaining, respectively, 23.08% and 11.54% ownership of SMIC.
 In July 2020 SMIC issued 1,685,620,000 shares at 27.46 yuan per share on the STAR Market of the Shanghai Stock Exchange, raising 46.28 billion yuan ($6.62 billion).